Koromix/rygel/web/rekkord.org/pages/commands.md

 > This software has not been stabilized yet and **must not be used as your primary backup** tool.
 > You've been warned!

-Each snapshot has a unique hash (which is actually a BLAKE3 hash in hexadecimal form), which is generated automatically when the snapshot is created.
+Each snapshot has a unique object ID (or OID), which is generated automatically when the snapshot is created.

 By default, snapshots are named with the normalized path you are backing up.
 You can use `-c <CHANNEL>` to use a custom channel name.
 Please note that there is a *maximum snapshot channel length* (256 bytes).